Talking about audio effects

 Finally, let's display the waveform data.

-I want to see the spectrum analysis of sound on a real smartphone.
+I want to see the sound spectrum analysis on a real smartphone.

 The audio samples obtained by GetSpectrumData() are divided into 512 frequency bands for UI display